morbrian/carnd-vdat/README.md

 We train the classifier using an ` LinearSVC` classifier from SciKitLearn in [prepare_classifier](./vdat-pipeline.py).

+We sought out suggestions from Aaron, our Udacity mentor, who recommended including teh sklearn `ExtraTreeClassifier` in our processing pipeline, and also suggested using the sklearn `Pipeline` object to bundle the classification process.

 To provide a larger collection of samples, we also flipped the images left-right so that we would have each image from either camera angle, which seemed to help match the white car in the video a little more often.